luisdramirez/pSF-Toolbox/README.md

 # Population spatial frequency Toolbox

-The pSF Toolbox streamlines the population spatial frequency (pSF) tuning approach, originally developed by [Aghajari, Vinke, & Ling 2020 (Journal of Neurophysiology)](https://doi.org/10.1152/jn.00291.2019), with accessibility in mind.
+The pSF-Toolbox streamlines the population spatial frequency tuning (pSFT) approach, originally developed by [Aghajari, Vinke, & Ling 2020 (Journal of Neurophysiology)](https://doi.org/10.1152/jn.00291.2019), with accessibility in mind.

-We provide a suite of scripts that estimate and simulate pSF (`/estimate-pSF`), and for stimulus presentation via [Psychtoolbox](http://psychtoolbox.org) when measuring pSF (`/measure-pSF`).
+We provide a suite of scripts for parameter estimation (`/estimate-pSF`) and stimulus presentation via [Psychtoolbox](http://psychtoolbox.org) to measure pSF (`/measure-pSF`) with functional magnetic resonance imaging.

 We include an example workflow (`/estimate-pSF/example_pipeline.m`) for estimating pSF from a sample dataset (SF input and measured BOLD time series for two subjects — 100 voxels per ROI (V1–V3)).
 `sample_data` is organized as a structure array with fields `I` and `measured_BOLD`.
 **!!
 Note that the shape of the time series data must have time along the first dimension (e.g., time point x voxel) !!**

+We also provide an example scan session (`/measure-pSF/run_session.m`) for data acquisition.

+### `/measure-pSF`
+This directory provides scripts for presenting stimuli using Psychtoolbox to measure pSFT.
+-   `run_session.m`: Main script for running the experiment.
+Handles stimulus presentation, timing, and response collection.
+Requires configuration based on experimental setup.
+-   `functions/`: Contains supporting functions for stimulus generation, display, and experimental control.
+-   `stimuli/`: Stimulus textures will be stored here by default.
+-   `data/`: Experimental run info will be stored here by default.

 ### `/estimate-pSF`
 This directory contains scripts for estimating pSF parameters from fMRI data.